hydrobeam/website/content/tech/iwd_arch.md

 Setting up [iwd](https://wiki.archlinux.org/title/Iwd) when first installing Arch proved to be quite a hassle, especially since I didn't really have a good grasp on what I was doing.
 It's the recommended way of getting connected to the internet during the [arch install](https://wiki.archlinux.org/title/installation_guide) and now I've pretty much gotten used to it as a daily driver months after setting it up.
+Here are some tips!

 ## Config
 Here's the config file you should place at `/var/lib/iwd/eduroam.8021x`: